Austin bomb suspect laid out political, social views in 2012 blog

 Related: Austin bomb suspect used 'exotic' batteries in explosives, sources say

+"I view myself as a conservative, but I don't think I have enough information to defend my stance as well as it should be defended," he wrote.
+"The reasons I am taking this class is because I want to understand the US government, and I hope that it will help me clarify my stance, and then defend it."

-Although they were written six years before Conditt detonated a final explosive in his car during a confrontation with police, the op-ed style entries provide a glimpse into the suspect's views.
+Although the blog, titled "Defending My Stance," was written six years before Conditt detonated a final explosive in his car during a confrontation with police, the op-ed style entries provide a glimpse into his views.

 "Living criminals harm and murder, again — executed ones do not," he wrote in a piece in support of the death penalty.